Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-16-large-tensorflow-datasets-my-librispeech-journey.md

 * [Brief video that demonstrates how map reduce can achieve parallelism](https://www.youtube.com/watch?v=43fqzaSH0CQ&ab_channel=internet-class)

 ## Generating the LibriSpeech dataset using DataFlow
-I is now time to use the above knowledge to generate the dataset.
+It is now time to use the above knowledge to generate the dataset.